seikamoomoo/cs340-project/README.md

 You need to include this URL in your PDF on the first page as well as on your discussion post.

 For a sample website using the BSG database, I would turn in the URL to an index.html page listing all the other pages in the website with a short description of what functionality is available in what page.

+### Pages Needed

+1. Content Feed
+2. User Profile
+3. Create a Post (maybe a modal)
+4. Individual Post (?)

+### Templates Needed

+1. Posts
+2. Comments